triicst/IT/docs/vscode-howto/README.md

 }
 ```

-After Paste Image is installed and configured, you can simply copy your prepared image or screenshot, insert the cursor where you want to insert the document and use **Ctrl+Alt+V** on Windows or Linux and **Cmd+Alt+V** on macOS.
+After Paste Image is installed and configured, you can simply copy your prepared image or screenshot, insert the cursor where you want to insert the image in the document and use **Ctrl+Alt+V** on Windows or Linux and **Cmd+Alt+V** on macOS.
 This will automatically create the images folder if doesn't already exist and place your image there naming it with a date/timestamp.
 The inserted text int the editor will look like the following:

 ```
 ![](images/2018-06-01-12-34-51.png)